The Purpose of Dating

 What is the Purpose of Dating?

-1. Knowing yourself and others.
+1. Knowing yourself.

-Dating is a fantastic way to learn more about yourself, others, and how relationships work.
-It gives you the chance to figure out what you want in a long-term partner and what personality traits matter most to you.
-Plus, dating helps you discover what you like, what you don’t, and what you're willing to put up with—and what you’re not.
+Dating gives you the chance to figure out what you want in a long-term partner and what personality traits matter most to you.
+It helps you discover what you like, what you don’t, and what you're willing to put up with—and what you’re not.

-2. Building relationship skills.
+3. Building relationship skills.

-3. Practicing boundaries.
+4. Practicing boundaries.

 Think of personal boundaries like a fence around your property.
 They mark where your space ends and someone else’s begins, showing what’s your responsibility and what’s theirs.
 Boundaries help you define who you are, what you’re okay with, and what you’re not.
 They let others know what’s acceptable to you and what’s not.
 A person with healthy boundaries knows they’re in charge of their own choices, beliefs, actions, thoughts, and emotions.

+Dating gives you a change to practice setting boundaries and honoring others boundaries.
 Being clear and honest about your boundaries when dating makes everything easier.
 It helps the other person get to know the real you, and let’s face it, you can’t build a real relationship if you’re not being yourself.
 It’s also key to date someone who respects your boundaries.
 If they don’t acknowledge or respect them, it could be a sign of deeper character issues.
 You can’t have a healthy, lasting relationship with someone who ignores your boundaries.

 Your Mental Health Prescription